 Amenities at Surfside Inn and Suites

-In addition to that surf-culture-worthy beach, expect to also find at Surfside Inn and Suites a surfboard-shaped swimming pool (but of course), a fitness center, a game room, and a Universal Studios Store.
+Beyond the pool at Surfside Inn and Suites – which is shaped like a surfboard, but of course – also expect to find a fitness center, game room, and a Universal Studios Store.
 In addition, like the six other Universal Orlando on-site resorts, there will be such poolside activities as Ping-Pong and Connect Four.

 Transportation at Surfside Inn and Suites